fara-pug/fara-pug/index.md

 -   the game plays well under X

-    and since the only time it really need the disk is for saving, you can run it from a NAS or server without troubles.
+    and since the only time it really needs the disk is for saving, you can run it from a NAS or server without troubles.

     /uianimation and screen-shaking should be disabled under X